 Corporate and School Group Volunteers

-SFACC has volunteer opportunities for corporations, schools, and youth organizations interested in supporting our shelter animals.
-Please contact firstname.lastname@example.org to find out more.
+SFACC has volunteer opportunities for corporations, schools, and youth organizations on a limited first come first serve basis.
+Please note that group volunteer opportunities often do not include working with the animals.
+Please contact [email protected] to find out more.